Opendigitalradio/dablin/README.md

 At the moment, DABlin is kind of a rudimentary tool for the playback of DAB/DAB+ services.
 It is planned to add support for further Program Aided Data (PAD) features.

+### Dynamic Label Plus (DL+)

+When in the GTK GUI version DL+ is enabled and DL+ objects are received, the DL+ window is shown.
+Some stations only transmit DUMMY objects - in this case the DL+ window will be shown but stays empty.

+if the running state indicates that the current item is running, all objects with an ITEM content type have a content type with light green background color.

+Depending on the object category, the object text is highlighted in bold text or a different text color.
+Deleted objects have a text with grey background color.

 ### Slideshow